Reaching Retirement: Now What?

 Plan for required distributions

-Keep in mind that you must generally begin taking required minimum distributions (RMDs) from employer retirement plans and traditional IRAs after you reach age 72, whether you need them or not.2
+Keep in mind that you must generally begin taking required minimum distributions (RMDs) from employer retirement plans and traditional IRAs after you reach age 73 (for those who reach age 72 after December 31, 2022), whether you need them or not.2

 If you own a Roth IRA, you aren't required to take any distributions during your lifetime.
 Your funds can continue to grow tax deferred, and qualified distributions will be tax free.3 Because of these unique tax benefits, it may make sense to withdraw funds from a Roth IRA last.